matteo14c/HaploCoV/docs/source/haplocov.rst

 * "b" the additional file is produced, only variants that passed both the thresholds (score and prevalence) are reported
 * "a" the additional file is produces, variants that passed any of the thresholds (score or prevalence) are reported

-For a more extendend explanation of the meaning, format and possible usage/application of this output file, users are kindly invited to read the section: `Genomic variants file <https://haplocov.readthedocs.io/en/latest/haplocov.html#genomic-variants-files-configuration-ii>`_.
+For a more extended explanation of the meaning, format and possible usage/application of this output file, users are kindly invited to read the section: `Genomic variants file <https://haplocov.readthedocs.io/en/latest/haplocov.html#genomic-variants-files-configuration-ii>`_.

 Intermediate files and what to make of them
 ===========================================

-For every run of HaploCoV and a folder with 6 indermediate files will be created (see above).
+For every run of HaploCoV and a folder with 6 intermediate files will be created (see above).
 Although, normally you are not supposed to use these files, a brief explanation concerning their meaning and content is reported in the following section.
 All these files are produced by different tools in the HaploCoV workflow.
 More detailed explanations can also be found in the corresponding (to each tool) section in the manual.

-Indermediate files produced by HaploCoV.pl (prefix of the name might change according to the input file, suffix are reported):
+Intermediate files produced by HaploCoV.pl (prefix of the name might change according to the input file, suffix are reported):

 | 1. *areas_list.txt* : this file is produced by computeAF.pl.
-It reports the complete list of genomic variants of high frequency (above 1% for more than 30 days by default) that were identified by analising the interval of time and geographic locales included in your "locales" file.
+It reports the complete list of genomic variants of high frequency (above 1% for more than 30 days by default) that were identified by analysing the interval of time and geographic locales included in your "locales" file.
 This file is produced only if the type of analysis (5th column of your locales file) is set to custom.
 |
-| 2. *\_results.txt* : the file with this suffix, is the result of augmentClusers.pl, and includes all the designations (already included in the nomenclature of novel) that were identified by that tool.
+| 2. *\_results.txt* : the file with this suffix, is the result of augmentClusers.pl, and includes all the designations (already included in the nomenclature or novel) that were identified by that tool.
 Names of candidate novel lineages/variants are according to the conventions defined in `Novel designations <https://haplocov.readthedocs.io/en/latest/genomic.html#novel-designations>`_.
 |
 | 3. *\_assigned.txt* : this file is produced by assign.pl.
-Following the identification of novel candidates lineages/variants, HaploCoV re-assigns all the genomes included in your analyses using the additional designation.
+Following the identification of novel candidate lineages/variants, HaploCoV re-assigns all the genomes included in your analyses using the additional designation.
 Results are saved in this file.
 The file is in *HaploCoV* format, the lineage/designation assigned to each genome is updated.
 |
 | 4. *\_features.csv* : this file reports *high level* genomic features associated with each lineage/candidate lineage included in the \_results.txt file.
 Features are computed by LinToFeats.pl.
 |